wp-plugins/digiproveblog/readme.txt

 Tested up to: 4.0
 Stable tag: 2.21

 Digitally certify your content to prove copyright.
-Shows a copyright notice in your posts, with optional licensing/attribution.
-Also copy-protects content.
+Shows copyright notice in your posts, with optional license/attribution.
+Copy-protects, and more...

 == Description ==